New York Knicks: 1946–1967: Early years

 Irish wanted a distinct name for his franchise that was representative of the city of New York.
 He called together members of his staff for a meeting to cast their votes in a hat.
 After tallying the votes, the franchise was named the Knickerbockers.
-The "Knickerbocker" name comes from the pseudonym used by Washington Irving in his book A History of New York, a name that became applied to the descendants of the original Dutch settlers of what later became New York, and later, by extension, to New Yorkers in general.
+The "Knickerbocker" name stems from the pseudonymous pen name used by Washington Irving in his A History of New York, a name that became applied to the descendants of the original Dutch settlers of what later became New York, and later, by extension, to New Yorkers in general.
 In search of a head coach, Irish approached successful St. John's University coach Joe Lapchick in May 1946.
 Lapchick readily accepted after Irish promised to make him the highest-paid coach in the league; however, he requested he remain at St. John's one more season in hopes of winning one last championship.
 Irish obliged, hiring former Manhattan College coach Neil Cohalan as interim coach for the first year.

 With no college draft in the league's initial year, there was no guarantee that the Knicks or the league itself would thrive.
 Consequently, teams focused on signing college players from their respective cities as a way to promote the professional league.
 The Knicks held their first training camp in the Catskill Mountains at the Nevele Country Club.
 Twenty-five players were invited to attend the three-week session.
 Players worked out twice a day and the chemistry between the New York natives was instant.
 With a roster assembled, the Knicks faced the Toronto Huskies at Toronto's Maple Leaf Gardens on November 1, 1946, in what would be the franchise's first game—as well as the first in league history.
-In a low-scoring affair presented in front of 7,090 spectators, the Knicks defeated the Huskies 68–66 with Leo Gottlieb leading the Knicks in scoring with 14 points.
+In a low-scoring affair presented in front of 7,090 spectators, the Knicks defeated the Huskies 68–66, with Leo Gottlieb leading the Knicks in scoring with 14 points.
 With Madison Square Garden's crowded schedule, the Knicks were forced to play many of their home games at the 69th Regiment Armory during the team's early years.
 The Knicks went on to finish their inaugural campaign with a 33–27 record and achieved a playoff berth under Cohalan despite a dismal shooting percentage of 28 percent.
 The Knicks faced the Cleveland Rebels in the quarterfinals, winning the series 2–1.
 However, the Knicks were swept by the Philadelphia Warriors in two games in the semifinals.